dmmgriffiths/sourdough/README.md

 ```

 1. Mix all ingredients together.
 Wait 30 mins.
 2. Stretch and fold.
-Wait ~6 hours until you have good bubbles.
+Wait ~6 hours until you have lots of bubbles and some volume.
-3.
+3. Transfer to a work surface and sprinkle with flour.
+Twist in a circular motion with a bench scaper to tighten up the ball.
+Wait for 30 minutes.
-3. Preheat the oven to 500F
+4. Shape and move to a banneton.
+Place in the fridge for ~12 hrs.
-4. Sprinkle a work surface generously with flour.
-Dump out the dough onto the flour.
-Stretch out and fold in half.
-Wait 10 mins while oven heats.
+5. Preheat the oven to 500°F.
-5. With a bench scraper, cut the dough into two halves.
-Cut in the direction you stretched the dough.
-Stretch each half in the same direction while twisting, and transfer to the baking sheet.
-Sprinkle the top with thyme leaves.
+6. Transfer to a parchement paper, score and bake at 500°F for 30 minutes, then at 440°F for 20 minutes.
-6. Bake for 33 minutes.
-Enjoy same day.
+7. Enjoy over the next several days.